lethal-guitar/RigelEngine/README.md

 ## Current state

-The project is still in an extremely early state.
-There are a few areas of the code which are rather hacky, early protoypes, and will be replaced in the future.
+The project is in a fairly early state.
+Some areas of the code are still rather hacky, early protoypes, and will be replaced in the future.
-There is also not much functionality yet.

-You can already load levels and walk/jump around in them, as well as collect items.
-The player can take damage and die.
-Climbing ladders also works, but hanging onto climbing poles isn't implemented yet.
-There is not much interactivity otherwise, none of the enemies do anything, rocket elevators don't work yet, and you cannot shoot any weapon.
-Due to the missing features, it is currently not possible to complete most of the levels.
-The exit can already be reached in some levels though, e.g. L3 and M2.
+Regarding functionality, basic gameplay is already possible, but most of the levels cannot be completed at the moment due to missing features, and most of the enemies aren't active yet.

+Here's a quick list of already working gameplay features:

+* Basic player movement (walking, jumping, looking up/crouching, climbing ladders)
+* Player score
+* Item pickup + inventory
+* Level progression (go to next level when reaching exit)
+* Shooting (some fetures missing, like flame thrower jetpack)
+* Shootable walls
+* Teleporters
+* Player taking damage, player death
+* Unlocking force-fields (access card)

-Many of the game's other systems, like most of the menus, intro movie and story sequences etc. are already implemented.
+Many of the game's non-gameplay systems, like most of the menus, intro movie and story sequences etc. are also already implemented.

+The [issue list]() should give a comprehensive overview of what's still missing.

 ## Building and running